The Hajj

 The Day of Arafat

-On the 8th of Dhul Hijjah, pilgrims travel to Mina, a valley east of Mecca, to spend the night in preparation for the following day: the Day of Arafat, which is the central event of the entire pilgrimage.
+On the 9th of Dhul Hijjah, pilgrims head to Arafat, a plain about 20 kilometers southeast of Mecca.
+The Day of Arafat is regarded as the central event of the Hajj.
 The Prophet Muhammad delivered his Farewell Sermon at Arafat in 632 CE, during his final pilgrimage.
-The plain of Arafat is located about 20 kilometers southeast of Mecca.
-Pilgrims stand in prayer on the plain from noon until sunset, some climb up the small hill called Jabal al-Rahmah (Mountain of Mercy).
+Pilgrims stand in prayer on the plain from noon until sunset, and some climb the small hill called Jabal al-Rahmah (Mountain of Mercy).
 Islamic tradition holds that this gathering prefigures the Day of Judgment, when all of humanity will stand before God.

 Pilgrims are required not to miss the standing at Arafat, because it would mean not to have performed the Hajj at all.

-After sunset, pilgrims move to Muzdalifah, an open area between Arafat and Mina.
-They spend the night under the open sky, pray, and collect small pebbles for the next day's ritual.
+After sunset, pilgrims continue to Muzdalifah, an open area between Arafat and Mina, to spend the night under the open sky, to pray, and to collect small pebbles for the next day's ritual.

 The Arc of Ibrahim's Life